 Blessing Hospital and Passavant Hospital are leading the way.
 Nurses share the message of responding to babies and talking with babies.
 Nurses model talking with and responding to Baby as they teach swaddling , change diapers, and teach bathing.
 Each new parent receives a baby wipe box with “Let’s Talk!” on the box, encouraging new parents to respond to and talk with their babies.
-Every time parents use the diaper wipes they remember the information they learned from their nurse.
+Every time parents use one of the 1,600+ diaper wipes gifted yearly they remember the information they learned from their nurse.
+They also find practical ways to talk with their newborns on their “Let’s Talk” card that accompanies their wipe boxes.

-Adams County, Brown County, Pike County, Morgan County, Scott County, Schuyler County, Hancock County, McDonough County, Greene County, and Cass County Health Department nurses give a “Let’s Talk!” onsie to new babies during home visits.
+Adams County, Brown County, Pike County, Morgan County, Scott County, Schuyler County, Hancock County, McDonough County, Greene County, and Cass County Health Department nurses give a “Let’s Talk!” onesie to new babies during home visits or office visits.
 The nurses visit with the parent about the power of connecting, responding and talking with their baby.
-The “Let’s Talk!” onsie helps remind busy parents that there are many opportunities to talk back and forth with their baby.
+The “Let’s Talk!” onesie helps remind busy parents that there are many opportunities to talk back and forth with their baby.

 Women Infant Children (WIC) staff give each parent a “Let’s Talk about Food!” bib.
 Meal time is a great time to connect and talk with babies and toddlers.